Gold Leaf

 We limit the number of fungal sprays in the vineyard as much as possible, usually only during wet and humid weather patterns, utilizing organic sprays.

-Instead of using a synthetic herbicide to control weeds underneath the vines, we use a mechanical method of weed removal which does not use any herbicides.
+Instead of using a synthetic herbicide to control weeds underneath the vines, we use a mechanical method of weed removal that does not use any herbicides.
 This increases labor costs dramatically.

 All of our vineyards are dry-farmed, hence we are not pulling water resources from local wells and lakes.

-Lastly, our winery electrical needs are supplemented with solar panels, reducing our carbon footprint.
+Lastly, our winery’s electrical needs are supplemented with solar panels, reducing our carbon footprint.

 A chicken walking through the vineyard with Chateau Frank in the background.